douglasdcm/guara/README.md

     app.at(setup.CloseApp)
 ```
 - `setup.OpenApp` and `setup.CloseApp` are part of the framework and provide basic implementation to open and close the web application using Selenium Webdriver.
+- `it` is the module which contains the concret assertions.

 The *ugly* code which calls the webdriver is like this: